cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

   - Script
   - StyleSheet

-**Note that while we need to represents collections of data... we are not interested in a specific data structure.** The `Collection` is a placeholder for any data structure that can hold multiple items and be iterated over (e.g., `List` or `Vector`).
+**Note that while we need to represent collections of data... we are not interested in a specific data structure.** The `Collection` is a placeholder for any data structure that can hold multiple items and be iterated over (e.g., `List` or `Vector`).